Axway/Setup-Amplify-Mesh-Governance/README.md

 A Wiki page created as a quick start guide to building an Amplify Central managed Service Mesh hosted on a Kubernetes Cluster.
 We are providing this initial outline for AWS/EC2 plus Kubernetes, other k8s infrastructure will be coming in the future.

 Read our [setup wiki](https://github.com/Axway/Setup-Amplify-Mesh-Governance/wiki) to build, prepare and deploy Amplify Mesh Governance.
+The quickstart guide contains the steps detailed below.

 Notes:
 - These steps are based on having a Linux client available to install the required tools to manage an AWS EC2 instance.